EspressoSystems/espresso-sequencer/example-l2/README.md

 The state of the example rollup consists of:

-- **Balances**: A mapping of ECDSA (EVM-style) addresses to balances of a dummy token.
+- **Acccounts**: A mapping of ECDSA (EVM-style) addresses to balances of a dummy token.
-- **Block commitment**: A cryptographic commitment to the latest HotShot block executed.
+- **NMT commitment**: A cryptographic commitment to the latest transaction NMT.
 - **Previous state commitment**: A cryptographic commitment to the state of the rollup prior to the most recent execution step.
+- **VM**: Information about the Rollup VM.
+Right now, this is a simple ID.

 **[Executor](https://github.com/EspressoSystems/espresso-sequencer/blob/main/example-l2/src/executor.rs)**

-The executor is a service responsible for fetching blocks of ordered transactions from the sequencer, applying transactions to the rollup state, and submitting
+The executor is a service responsible for subscribing to block commitments posted to the L1 contract, applying transactions to the rollup state, and submitting
 [mock proofs](https://github.com/EspressoSystems/espresso-sequencer/blob/main/example-l2/src/prover.rs) to the rollup contract.
 Rollups often separate the roles of executor and prover into two distinct services, but this example combines